 Many design tools are available.
 One of the most often used is the Minnesota Seal Coat Handbook.
-It can be found at: http://www.lrrb.org/media/reports/200634.pdf.
 Another source is the Thin Maintenance Surfaces Manual developed by the Institute for Transportation at Iowa State University.
-It can be found at: http://www.intrans.iastate.edu/publications/ documents/handbooks-manuals/thinmaintenance-surfaces/thin_maint_surf.pdf.

 C. Slurry Seal

 Slurry seal is a mixture of emulsified asphalt oil, aggregates, water, and additives.
 It is pre-mixed and placed as a slurry onto the pavement.
 Slurry seals are commonly recommended for use on low and medium volume roadways.
 They are used to treat low to medium levels of raveling, oxidation, and rutting.
 Applications of slurry seals will improve skid resistance.
 Slurry seals are often described as the most economical, versatile TMS for low to medium volume roadways.